JAP1501 – Present-Day Japan

 - First draft of the paper

-In the library seminar and the colloquia you will work with the formulation of a research question, the list of academic sources and the first draft.
-You will have to submit these obligatory assignments by a specified deadline through Canvas.
+In the library seminar and the writing course you will focus on formulating a research question, making a list of academic sources and writing the first draft.
+You must submit these obligatory assignments by a specified deadline through Canvas.

 You are expected to participate actively in the classes.
-This does not merely imply that you need to prepare the various readings for each class, but also that you think while you read and formulate questions, and actively contribute to the discussions in class and in the colloquia.
+This does not merely imply that you need to prepare the various readings for each class, but also that you think while you read and formulate questions, and actively contribute to the discussions in class and in the Academic Writing Course.

-The obligatory 80 percent attendance is valid for the next two semesters that the course is taught.
+The obligatory attendance is valid for the next two semesters that the course is taught.
 An approved research question, list of academic sources and first draft is only valid for one semester.

 All compulsory activities must be approved in order to qualify for the exam.
 It is the student’s responsibility to check whether or not the compulsory activities are approved.